devonleadman/MIMIC-IV-OMOP-ETL/README.md

 ## DEVELOPMENT NOTES
 - As of right now in development, the full pipeline is not converted to use PostgreSQL.
 The pipeline consists of 6 main steps (ddl,staging,etl,ut,metrics,unload)
 - the ddl and staging has been converted and im working through converting the etl step, which is the longest and most complex step.
-Ive converted and verified that the etl step works up to the population of cdm_caresite.sql
+Ive converted and verified that the etl step works up to the population of cdm_labevents.sql
+- Table lk_d_micro_clean in lk_meas_specimen.sql cannot be generated because table src_d_micro does not exist.
+From what I can gather its because MIMIC no longer gives out a table named d_micro - i got word that the information should be in the microbiologyevents CSV but the data doesnt line up
+- lk_meas_specimen.sql: I had to comment out the last several tables due to missing tables to continue testing the other tables in the pipeline.
+These need looked at more eventually

 ## IMPROVEMENT NOTES
 - To ensure reproducibility, containing this code within a Docker container would be a good first improvement.
 This would also allow for the automation of setting up steps 1-3 in the BEFORE YOU BEGIN section of the README.md